jlgerber/cpp_happy_fun_time/session_17/session17.md

     return 0;
 }
 ```
-Of course, we could avoid this by using RAII to create a class which wraps t1, and which calls join if necessary when
-the wrapper instance is destroyed.
+Of course, we could avoid this by using RAII to create a class which wraps t1, and which calls join if necessary whenthe wrapper instance is destroyed.
 However, I am going to leave that for an exercise...

 The thread constructor can take any callable as a parameter.
 That means we can pass it a functor.
-Lets define a
-simple functor and play a bit.
+Lets define a simple functor and play a bit.

 ```
 class Fctor {